-Best games for Apple TV
+Best games for Apple TV in 2018

 You play as Rayman, of course, making your way through countless levels, defeating enemies and collecting Incrediballs, while facing fearsome boss battles along the way.

 If you love a good platformer with some gorgeous visuals, then don't think twice and just download Rayman Adventures.
 Come on.
-It's free.
+It's free, but there are some interesting in-app purchases.

-You don't need a game controller for this one, but it makes it a hell of of a lot easier to play.
+You don't need a game controller for this one, but it makes it a hell of a lot easier to play.

 Dungeon Hunter 5

 Dungeon Hunter is gorgeous.
 Play in solo RPG campaign mode and hunt down monsters through 69 missions, or play in co-op mode with up to three other players, and hack and slash your way through dungeon after dungeon.
 You can even hire friends as Allies to help you out.
-You also have to play defence, creating trap rooms and building stronger defenders so no one takes your precious gold.
+You also have to play defense, creating trap rooms and building stronger defenders so no one takes your precious gold.

 There are hundreds of character customizations, so if you're into RPGs at all, this should definitely be on your Apple TV.
 Especially since it's… wait for it… Free!